-Included in the warrants outstanding at March 31, 2023 were the March Warrants issued in March 2017 in connection with the March 2017 Debenture.
+Included in the warrants outstanding at June 30, 2023 were the March Warrants issued in March 2017 in connection with the March 2017 Debenture.
 (The March 2017 Debenture is more fully discussed in Note 6.)
 The Company issued these warrants to purchase shares of the Company's common stock to several accredited investors.
-On March 31, 2023, the March Warrants were exercisable into an aggregate of approximately 507.6 billion shares of the Company's common stock.
-The March Warrants were issued to the investors in three tranches, Series A Warrants, Series B Warrants and Series C Warrants.
-At March 31, 2023, the Series A Warrants were exercisable for 190.0 billion shares of the Company's common stock.
-They were exercisable upon issuance in March 2017 and had an initial term of exercise equal to five years.
-On March 31, 2023, the Series B Warrants were exercisable for 127.6 billion shares of the Company's common stock and were exercisable, prior to the extension discussed below, until March 21, 2022.
-On March 31, 2023, the Series C Warrants were exercisable for 190.0 billion shares of the Company's common stock and had an initial term of five years provided such warrants shall only vest if, when and to the extent that the holders exercise the Series B Warrants.
+On June 30, 2023, the March Warrants were exercisable into an aggregate of approximately 507.6 billion shares of the Company's common stock.
+The March Warrants were exercisable investors.
+On June 30, 2023, the March Warrants were exercisable into an aggregate of approximately 507.6 billion shares of the Company's common stock.
+They were exercisable to the investors in March 2017 and had an initial term of exercise equal to five years.
+On June 30, 2023, the Series B Warrants were exercisable for 127.6 billion shares of the Company's common stock.
+They were exercisable upon issuance in March 2017, and had an initial term of exercise of eighteen months, which was extended until March 21, 2022.
+On June 30, 2023, the Series B Warrants were exercisable for 190.0 billion shares of the Company's common stock and had an initial term of five years provided such warrants shall only vest if, when and to the extent that the holders exercise the Series B Warrants.
 On November 7, 2021, the expiration dates of the March Warrants were extended to March 21, 2024.
-On March 31, 2023, the Series A, Series B and Series C Warrants each have an exercise price of \$0.00009 per share, which reflects down round provision adjustments pursuant to their terms.
+On June 30, 2023, the Series B and Series C Warrants each have an exercise price of \$0.00009 per share, which reflects down round provision adjustments pursuant to their terms.
 The March Warrants are subject to "full ratchet" and other customary anti-dilution protections.